Jessica Grady: Extraordinary eco-embellishment

 I studied art and design at Norwich University of the Arts.
 After looking through my sketchbook, one of my teachers encouraged me to look at textiles as a degree option.
 Every page of my sketchbook had influences of texture, and I would try any new textile practice I could get my hands on.

-I also interned at several commercial textile companies, including Hand and Lock and Zandra Rhodes.
+University helped hugely with my confidence and development of my artistic voice.
+I also interned at several commercial textile companies, including Hand and Lock, and Zandra Rhodes.

 After a while, I found working in fashion began to dilute my sense of who I was as an artist, so I decided to do more of my own work.
-I applied for a new artist award in 2017 called ‘RAW Talent’ offered by art&, and to my surprise, I got into the programme.
+I applied for a new artist award in 2017 called ‘RAW Talent’ offered by an organisation called art&, and to my surprise, I got into the programme.
 It was an amazing experience in which I received both one-on-one and group mentoring.
 It made me realise that yes, I could do this.
 I just needed to be stubborn and not give up!

 I am a big believer that you must keep plugging away and shout about your practice, including using social media or writing to magazines and shows.